opinionstage/opinionstage-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

-= Does Opinion Stage content work on mobile and tablets =
+= Is Opinion Stage content responsive? =

-Yes, all content created with Opinion Stage is fully responsive, and designed to optimaly display on mobile, tablet and desktop
+Yes, all content (e.g. poll, quiz, survey, form, etc) created with Opinion Stage is fully responsive, and designed to optimaly display on mobile, tablet and desktop

+= What content formats does Opinion Stage support? =

+With Opinion Stage you can create the following content formats: Poll, Poll Sets, Personality Quiz, Trivia Quiz, Survey, Slideshow, Form, Story Article, List.
+We are constantly adding additional interactive content formats so stay tuned!

+= What is the difference between a Poll and a Survey =

+Polls include one question for getting a quick answer on a question.
+Polls are often used for gathering opinions, getting feedback, running contents & competitions and generating engagement.
+Surveys include multiple questions in which only the survey creator can see the answers.
+Surveys are often used to gather feedback and insights.
+If you are still unsure whether to use a poll or a survey, contact our support team and we'd be happy to help.

 == Other Notes ==